IGEL-Community/IGEL-Docs-v02/docs/Docs/HOWTO-Certificates.md

 ## Starting with UMS 12.04 - Improvements for Certificate Import

-Starting with UMS 12.04, certificate management adds sanity check to the imported chains:
+Starting with UMS 12.04, certificate management now adds sanity check to the imported chains:

 - Make sure chain is complete
 - Required private keys are present